docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/objectReferences.md

 end tell
 ```

 Depending on what is selected, the `selection` property value can be an array of any type of art objects.
 To get or manipulate the properties of the selected art items, you must retrieve the individual items in the array.
-To find out an object’s type, use the `class` property.
+To find out an object's type, use the `class` property.

-The following sample gets the first object in the array, then displays the object’s type:
+The following sample gets the first object in the array, then displays the object's type:

 ```applescript
 tell application "Adobe Illustrator"